Product Pitch

 Most compliance tooling collapses very different kinds of reasoning into one dashboard status.
 A runtime proof, a stale screenshot, a manually uploaded PDF, and a partner attestation often end up looking identical in the UI.

 OpenCompliance tries to break that habit by making the boundary between proof and assertion visible and machine-readable.
+That makes it complementary to trust-management platforms, audit workflows, and certification programmes rather than a claim to replace them with one new dashboard.

 Step 1